Milano

 Parco Piemonte

-The reforestation project was carried out in Parco Piemonte, which is located south of Torino, near the Mirafiori Sud plant.
+The reforestation projects were carried out in Parco Piemonte, which is located south of Torino, near the Mirafiori Sud plant.
 The project area is enclosed to the west by Corso Unione Sovietica, to the south and east by the Sangone river and to North from Strada Castello di Mirafiori.

 The park has already been subjected to reforestation interventions as it had a scarce tree cover, with non-native plants, and had therefore been chosen by the Municipality of Torino as a place to be redeveloped.
 In fact, the Municipality of Torino has been implementing a Climate Resilience Plan, promoting urban forestation.

 With the planting of 1,000 specimens, among trees and shrubs, Fastweb's goal is to reactivate the process of implementing greenery in Turin.
-Species used: field maple, white hornbeam, major ash, apple tree, cherry clusters (Pado).
+Species used: field maple, white hornbeam, major ash, apple tree, cherry clusters (Pado), dogwood, dog rose.

 Roma